 Smartphones have already been leveraging the features of Artificial Intelligence for some time.
 However, until now the processing has been performed often in the Cloud or distributed through the different computer chips like CPUs, GPUs, and DSPs.

-As the AI (Artificial Intelligence) is becoming the most import part of Mobile devices, smartphone SoC providers are speeding to enhance the ML (Machine Learning) Capabilities of chips by adding dedicated AI Processing chips into the designs.
+As the AI chips are becoming the most important part of Mobile devices, smartphone SoC providers are speeding to enhance the ML (Machine Learning) Capabilities of chips by adding dedicated AI chips into the designs for better performance.